Phorklift/phorklift/README.md

 It's a very natural choice when [Lua](https://lua.org) is embed.

 Lua is simple and powerful.
-Correspondingly, h2tpd's configuration is always short and clear for most cases, while it can also provide powerful description capabilities for some specific cases.
+Correspondingly, Phorklift's configuration is always short and clear for most cases, while it can also provide powerful description capabilities for some specific cases.

-In order to highlight h2tpd configuration's feature, the examples in the following sections mainly show the usage of Lua's function and look a bit complex.
+In order to highlight Phorklift configuration's feature, the examples in the following sections mainly show the usage of Lua's function and look a bit complex.
 However usually you may not need that, and then Lua behaves like other configurations.